 A little about me…

 I’m a Midwestern mama, obsessed with wellness, hiking, and my dogs.
-By day I’m a product development merchant at Hallmark Cards, Inc., and by night I’m adulting with my husband Ronnie as we try and balance parenting our two daughters and three dogs between his business Sky’s Limit CrossFit, and me slingin’ my art!
+By day I’m a Senior Organic Search Strategist at Education Dynamics (please don’t judge my abilities by this website that gets my attention about twice a year), and by night I’m adulting with my husband Ronnie as we try and balance parenting our two daughters and three dogs between his food truck and catering business Kansas City Smoked, and me slingin’ my art!
 I love to eat, paint, write, take photos, be outside, and ponder the meaning of life.
 My Enneagram Type is 5 wing 6 .

 My mom said when I was three I drew something that blew her mind and she new I would be an artist.
 In early elementary school I won Best in Show at our district art show for a watercolor painting.
 I continued to draw a lot in my early years and became a self taught expert at eyes, faces and horses, but never took anything very seriously.
 Around middle school age, I became a fan of M.C.
 Escher’s work, but otherwise was really just interested in normal tweenager things: friends, sports, boys, and makeup.